Shoulder & Elbow

 Shoulder and elbow pain are extremely common complaints that have many causes.
 Because we use our arms for so many activities, shoulder and elbow pain can cause significant problems.

-At The Center for Bone & Joint Surgery, we have specific expertise in a broad spectrum of shoulder, elbow, and upper extremity problems, and we employ the latest in surgical and non-surgical techniques to treat these problems.
+At The Center for Bone & Joint Surgery, we have specific expertise in a broad spectrum of shoulder, elbow, and upper extremity problems.
+We employ the latest in surgical and non-surgical techniques to treat these problems.

 Our fellowship-trained shoulder and elbow surgeons handle a comprehensive range of athletic, degenerative, and traumatic disorders including arthritis, rotator cuff tears, bursitis and tendinitis, fractures, golfer's elbow, tennis elbow, and cubital tunnel syndrome.